aretesatori/simple-website/README.md

-# simple-website
+# Simple Website

-Simple blog style website developed with only CSS.
+This is a simple blog style website developed with HTML & CSS.